Voigtlander Ultron 40mm f/2 SL II (Nikon mount) - Review / Test Report - Analysis

 Page 2 of 3

-The Ultron produces some mild barrel distortions (0.6%) which is usually nothing
+The Ultron produces some mild barrel distortion (0.6%) which is usually nothing

 to worry about in field conditions.

 The chart above has a real-world size of about 120x80cm.

 The 40mm f/2 is a full format lens thus enjoying a sweet spot advantage

 on APS-C DSLRs.
 However, there's still a bit of vignetting visible at

 f/2 (0.63EV) but it doesn't reach really disturbing levels.
 The problem is

 negligible from f/2.8 onwards.

 The resolution figures produced by the Voigtlander are pretty impressive throughout